wiedehopf/tar1090/README-query.md

 - sortBy=column - (possible values: icao, flag, flight, registration, aircraft_type, squawk, altitude, speed, vert_rate, distance, track, msgs, seen, rssi, lat, lon, data_source, military, ws, wd
 - sortByReverse - reverse the sorting specified using sortBy

-See the main readme for more exapmles on how to use the filters
+See the main readme for more examples on how to use the filters

 ## Troubleshooting